AnthonyAkentiev/jobs/README.md

 ## Work conditions 🚀

-- **Fulltime** commitment.
+- **Full time** commitment.
 Side projects and open source are accepted (and encouraged).
 - Completely **remote** position, no relocation required.
-- Very competitive and negotiable compensation.
+- Very competitive compensation.
 - You decide **how to allocate your salary in fiat, ETH or ANT**.
 - Yearly bonus in ANT based on performance.
+- We empower autonomous workers with a proactive attitude and a love for time self-management.

 ## Openings 🙋🏾🙋‍♂️